acestronautical/University-Coursework/README.md

 thank you

-(Some projects have Repli.it live demos, I am working on adding demos for all projects)
+(Some projects have repl.it live demos, I am working on adding demos for all projects)